Counting collisions in random circuit sampling for benchmarking quantum computers: Cross-validation of two quantum computers

 where we applied the same derivation based on the Porter-Thomas distribution that we used to obtain Eq.\ \eqref{eq:q_collisions}.
 A numerical analysis of the number of cross-collisions $\hat R_X$ is reported in Fig.\ \ref{fig:collisions_x}.

 In the limit $D \rightarrow \infty$ (not always a good approximation), we have:

 So, in the limit $D \rightarrow \infty$, when both Alice and Bob sample from the same quantum state the number of cross-collisions is twice the value of the other cases involving the uniform distribution.
-We conjecture that $\mathbb E_{qq'} (\hat R_X) \le \mathbb E_{uu} (\hat R_X) < \mathbb E_{qq}(\hat R_X)$, where $q$ and $q'$ are associated to different pure random states.
-In other words, Alice and Bob get more cross-collisions if they both sample from the same quantum sate with sufficiently good fidelity.
+From numerical evidence (see e.g. Figs.~\ref{fig:collisions_x} and \ref{fig:anomaly_x}) and from intuitive arguments \cite{footnote4}, we conjecture that $\mathbb E_{qq'} (\hat R_X) \le \mathbb E_{uu} (\hat R_X) < \mathbb E_{qq}(\hat R_X)$, where $q$ and $q'$ are associated to different pure random states.
+In other words, Alice and Bob get more cross-collisions if they both sample from the same quantum state with sufficiently good fidelity.
 In this sense, the observation of a large number of collisions is a good validation test for the joint quality of both devices.
 Moreover, if Alice has a sufficiently good and trusted quantum computer, she can use it as a reference for testing the quality of an untrusted quantum computer (Bob's device), by simply measuring the number of cross-collisions without performing any classical simulation.

 The previous observations suggest to define the following normalized cross-collision anomaly:

 By construction, the expected value of $\hat \Delta_X$ is $1$ when both Alice and Bob are sampling from the same random pure quantum state while it is $\lesssim 0$ if Alice or Bob (or both) are sampling from the uniform distribution.
 Numerical simulations of the cross-collision anomaly $\Delta_X$ are reported in Fig.\ \ref{fig:anomaly_x}.